John Patrick Ngoyi

 Fellow Since 2006

-This profile was prepared when John Patrick Ngoyi was elected to the Ashoka Fellowship in 2006.
+This description of John Patrick Ngoyi's work was prepared when John Patrick Ngoyi was elected to the Ashoka Fellowship in 2006.

 The New Idea